-Misconceptions in education has lots of misconceptions around it and most of them come from our own biases in life.
+Misconceptions in education have lots of misconceptions around it and most of them come from our own biases in life.
 The formulas and tricks that worked or failed for us leave an indelible mark and we either follow them or shun them for our children.
-This
+This, in turn, gives rise to the misconceptions and the truth is somewhere lost.
+Let’s look at some of the misconceptions surrounding the education system and try to understand them:

 Homework is simply a revision or practice of whatever has been taught in the classroom.
 An additional hour of studying will not have a noticeable impact on students.
 They already spend half the day in classes learning which is enough to learn for a day.